FredRanieri/bookstore/README.md

 ## Todo

 * Insert Author and Book function
-* Filter queries using LINQ
+* Filter queries using LINQ for better performace